-(Add) 3.3.278 Consumer Fireworks, 1.4G.
+- (3) Where cooking or food warming of any type is not allowed in guest rooms, and - (4) That has a maximum of three stories in height and does not contain a mixed occupancy. - (Add) 3.3.278 Consumer Fireworks, 1.4G.
 (Formerly known as Class C, Common Fireworks) Any small fireworks device designed primarily to produce visible effects by combustion that complies with the construction, chemical composition, and labeling as set forth in the U.S. Consumer Products Safety Commission in 16 CFR Parts 1500 and 1507.
 Some small devices designed to produce audible effects are included, such as whistling devices, ground devices containing 0.8 gr (50 mg) or less of explosive composition (salute powder), and aerial devices containing 2 gr (130 mg) or less of explosive composition (salute powder) per explosive unit.
-See also Connecticut General Statutes sections 29-356 and 29-357.

-- (Del) 4.3 Compliance Options.
+See also sections 29-356 and 29-357 of the Connecticut General Statutes. - (Del) 4.3 Compliance Options.
 Delete section. - (Del) 4.4.1 Multiple Safeguards.
 Delete section. - (Del) 4.4.2 Appropriateness of Safeguards.
 Delete section. - (Del) 4.4.3.1.3 Delete section. - (Del) 4.4.3.2 Awareness of Egress System.
 Delete section. - (Del) 4.4.4 Occupant Notification.
 Delete section. - (Del) 4.4.5 Vertical Openings.
-Delete section. - (Del) 4.5.1.2 Delete

-- (Del) 4.5.2 Historic Structures and Cultural Resource Buildings.
+Delete section. - (Del) 4.5.1.2 Delete - (Del) 4.5.2 Historic Structures and Cultural Resource Buildings.
 Delete section. - (Del) 4.5.4 Conditions for Occupancy.
 Delete section. - (Del) 4.5.5 Warrant of Fitness.
 Delete section. - (Del) 4.5.7 Changes in Occupancy.
 Delete section. - (Amd) 4.5.8.1 Whenever or wherever any device, equipment, system, condition, arrangement, level of protection, fire resistive construction, or any other feature is required for compliance with the provisions of this code, the CSFSC or the SBC, such device, equipment, system, condition, arrangement, level of protection or other feature shall thereafter be continuously maintained in accordance with applicable NFPA requirements. - (Del) 4.5.9 Noncombustible Material.
-Delete section.

-(Del) Chapter 5 Performance-Based Option.
+Delete section. - (Del) Chapter 5 Performance-Based Option.
 Delete chapter.

-Chapter/6 Classification of Occupancy = line spacing
+Classification of Occupancy